egr314-team303/asu/index.md

 Option 1 is the better suite compare to other two, due to its efficiency even when the cost is high\

+<a href="microcontroller-selection-table.docx (2).pdf">Complete microcontroller Selection is here</a>

 This is the PIC that we choose:

 ![image caption](https://github.com/egr314-team303/egr314-team303.github.io/blob/main/medium-PIC18F27Q10-SOIC-28.png?raw=true)

-We compared three PICs, and after comparing the benefits, we finally decided to use this PIC because <a href="microcontroller-selection-table.docx (2).pdf">Complete microcontroller Selection is here</a>:
+We compared three PICs, and after comparing the benefits, we finally decided to use this PIC because :

 This is very practical, and the price is affordable, and the delivery time is very timely.
 At the same time, it also meets the needs of all course projects: with i2c communication, with UART, suitable for MPlab IDE, and suitable for MCC Melody.
 Also the In-System Programming Capability and Type is ICSP which fulfills the project requirement.
 There is also a complete programming tutorial for the temperature sensor, so our team thought this would be the best choice.